sevillalarry/LFS-scripts/README.md

 #
 # Creating/using scripts instead of manually encoding all lines
 #
-# These scripts assumed you finished executing up to Chapter 4
+# These scripts assumed you finished executing up to Chapter 4.
-# and the location is "/mnt/lfs/sources directory".
-# The user for chapter 5 & 6 is "lfs", while for Chapter 7 up is "root"
 #
+# For Chapter 5 & 6, the user should be "lfs" and the location should be "/mnt/lfs/sources" directory.
 # that means the prompt should be:
-# lfs:/mnt/lfs/sources$ - for Chapter 5 & 6
+# lfs:/mnt/lfs/sources$
+#
+# For Chapter 7 & up, the user should be "root", should CHROOT, the the location should be "/sources" directory.
+# that means the prompt should be:
-# or
+# root:/sources#
-# lfs:/mnt/lfs/sources# - for Chapter 7 up
 #
 # copy the script files ( *.sh ) in the said directory
 #